Borrowers are responsible for understanding these polices. Disregard for these policies may result in permanent suspension of borrowing privileges.

 - Library Cards for Michigan Residents

 Michigan residents over the age of 18 may apply for community privileges by showing a valid Michigan driver’s license/ID containing the individual’s address.
 Cards will not be issued if the address is a Post Office Box.
 Two books can be checked out on the day the card is created.
-Additional books cannot be checked out until the library card is received in the mail.
-Community borrowers may have no more than 25 items checked out at one time and are not eligible to use one-day lockers.
+After receiving the card in the mail, community borrowers may have no more than 25 items checked out at one time and are not eligible to use one-day lockers.
 Community borrower cards expire after two years, at which time a community borrower must reapply for a library card.

 - Accommodation for Persons with Disabilities